manugaco/use_cases/README.md

 The goal of this repository is to create jupyter notebooks of user cases of business problems.
 It contains:

 ### Consumption prediction:
-  - Time series Machine Learning approach to predict future water consumption (Boosing Trees)
+  - Time series Machine Learning approach to predict future water consumption (Boosting Trees)

 ### Customers Segmentation:
   - Unsupervised Machine Learning approach to perform clients segmentation (Hierarquical clustering).